 My blogs are running on MediaTemple and I’m using MaxCDN as my CDN.
 I pay an annual rate for this extra performance service, but now that the CloudFlare basic plan is free, I’m considering canceling my paid service.

 The installation for CloudFlare on MediaTemple is pretty quick and takes less than 5 minutes.
-I’s just a simple matter of registering, clicking a few “next” buttons, then waiting 12–24 hours for everything to populate.
+It’s just a simple matter of registering, clicking a few “next” buttons, then waiting 12-24 hours for everything to populate.
 I set it up this morning, and by this time tomorrow it should be working.
 It will be interesting to see how well it works.